DoctorKisow/CIT-220/README.md

 - [ ] LAB10-01 - SFTP in CHROOT JAIL (SEE LAB 29)
 - [ ] LAB13-01 - (ssh) pr.
 364-365, TCP WRAPPERS
 - [ ] LAB17-01 - (lsmod)
-- [ ] LAB23-01 - Network Troubleshooting
+- [x] LAB21-01 - Network Troubleshooting
 - [ ] LAB29-01 - Chroot on Apache Server
 - [x] RESET MODULES FOR ALL LABS
 - [ ] GRADING MODULES FOR ALL LABS